 Pregnancy-related pelvic pain - Painful challenge during pregnancy

-Up to 70% of pregnant women experience pain in the pelvis and lower back.
-Among these pains is pregnancy-related pelvic pain, also known as "symphysis pubis dysfunction".
-Distinguishing between pregnancy-related lower back pain and pelvic pain can be difficult, but it is important to seek the right help from your healthcare provider or physiotherapist with special expertise in the field.
+Up to 70% of pregnant women experience pelvic and lower back pain.
+Among these, many suffer from pregnancy-related pelvic pain, also known as symphysis pubis dysfunction (SPD).
+It can be difficult to distinguish this condition from general lower back pain during pregnancy, but seeking the right support from a healthcare provider or physiotherapist with pregnancy expertise is essential.

 Anna Reinhold Landaeus